 Can I Recover Damages If I’m Being Blamed for a Distracted Driving Accident in Florida?

-Under Florida comparative fault laws, all responsible parties are liable for their role in the accident.
+Under Florida’s modified comparative fault laws, all responsible parties are liable for their role in the accident.
 Liability will be divided between everyone who was partly responsible for the crash.
 If you share part of the blame, your damages award will be reduced in proportion to your percentage of fault.
+And there is also a 51% rule in place, so you will be barred from recovering damages if you share most of the blame.

 We’ll Fight to Recover Compensation for All of Your Distracted Driving Accident Injuries